PuwasalaG/Hierarchical-Book-Chapter/README.md

 - *Puwasala* to:

  1. Find reference to a PhD thesis that does forecast reconciliation **DONE**
  2. Puwasala to check whether marginal bimodality exists in probabilistic forecasts - first check top level series.
-Produce plot with smoothness
+Produce plot with smoothness **DONE**
  3. Puwasala to look in to what models fitted in ARIMA in a particular training window.
 Add this to section 7.1 Add sentence
  4. Puwasala to break fig 10 into to MSE and MASE